 - (G) Investigation Procedures.
 The Executive Director and staff shall create an investigation procedure unique to each case and keep detailed records throughout the investigation. - 1.
 Investigation Updates.
 Regular reports of investigation will be made to the Executive Director, and he/she will coordinate investigations.
 N.C.
 G.S. § 15A-1465(a). - (H) Investigative Power.
 The Commission staff may employ the Rules of Civil Procedure set out in N.C.
 G.S. § 1A-1 to obtain information and may use any measure set forth in N.C.
 G.S. § 15A.
 "The Commission may issue process to compel the attendance of witnesses and production of evidence, administer oaths, petition the Superior Court of Wake County or of the original jurisdiction for enforcement of process or for other relief, and prescribe its own rules of procedure."
 N.C.
-G.S. § 15A-1467(d). - (I) Preservation.
+G.S. § 15A-1467(d). - Preservation.
 Upon receiving written notice from the Commission of a Commission inquiry, the State shall preserve all files and evidence subject to disclosure under G.S.
 15A-903.
 The Commission shall provide written notice to the State once the inquiry is complete.
 N.C.
 G.S. § 15A-1471(a). - (J) Discovery and Disclosure.
 All North Carolina discovery and disclosure statues apply retroactively to any case under formal inquiry by the Commission staff.
 N.C.
 G.S. § 15A-1467(f).
 The Commission is entitled to a copy of all records subject to G.S.
 15A-903 including access to inspect and examine all physical evidence.
 N.C.
 G.S. § 15A-1471(b). - (K) Custody of Evidence.
 Upon request of the Commission, the State shall transfer custody of physical evidence to the Commission's Director, or the Director's designee, for forensic and DNA testing.
 The Commission shall preserve evidence in a manner reasonably calculated to prevent contamination or degradation of any biological evidence that might be present, while subject to a continuous chain of custody and securely retained with sufficient official documentation to locate the evidence.
 At or prior to the completion of the Commission's inquiry, the Commission shall return all remaining evidence. - (L) Forensic Testing.
 The Commission shall have the right to subject physical evidence to forensic and DNA testing, including consumption of biological material, as necessary for the Commission's inquiry.
 If testing complies with FBI requirements and the data meets NDIS criteria, profiles obtained from the testing shall be searched and uploaded to CODIS.
 The Commission shall incur all costs associated with ensuring compliance with FBI requirements and NDIS criteria. - (M) Challenges to Authority.
 In the event that there are challenges to the authority of the Commission staff or the Commission's access to evidence, the Chairman of the Commission will conduct such inquiries as may be necessary.
 N.C.
 G.S. § 15A-1467(d).

 - (N) Refusal to Cooperate.
 If the claimant is uncooperative with the Commission staff in any way, the inquiry will be discontinued pursuant to N.C.
 G.S. § 15A-1467(g). - (O) Rejection.
 If at any point prior to hearing, it is determined that the case no longer meets the criteria set out in Article 2, it will be rejected.
 N.C.
 G.S. § 15A-1467(a).
 Rejection prior to hearing may only be done with the consent of the Executive Director. - (P) Reapplication.
-If an innocence claim is initiated based on a case that has already been rejected by the Commission, there must be new evidence of innocence to consider.
+If an innocence claim is initiated based on a case that has already been rejected by the full Commission at a hearing or did not result in exoneration at a three-judge panel, the Executive Director will consult with the Commission Chair before re-opening the claim.